nicofff/baas/SOLVING.md

 So, tweaking datatypes and the work unit I'm sending to the gpu got me up to a wooping 165x speedup against same algorithm on cpu.
 I can now find all valid battleship boards in around 6 minutes.

 I think I might be able to squeaze a bit more juice out of the gpu still.

+UPDATE 5:

+It's been a while since the last updates.
+I've been focusing on the transition from counting the amount of posible boards, to actually generating the matrix with the probabilities for each tile.

+As of last commit, It's taking less than 4 minutes to calculate the probability matrix for an empty board.
+I call that a success.

+So this is the plan moving forward:

+Clearly I can't use this method for the first moves of the game, so I can either use some of the other approaches during the first turns, or I can do some caching of the probability matrix for the first turns.
+At least until the first hit, all games should play out the same.